AirPorter

 overview

-As part of our Pervasive Interaction Design course (SI 612), we worked in groups to design an IoT solution that tackled an area with opportunities for improvement using ubiquitous computing.
+As part of our Pervasive Interaction Design course (SI 612), we worked in groups to tackle a problem space that had opportunities for improvement using ubiquitous computing.
 Our group decided to improve the airport experience, specifically the frustration and stress travelers experience while at the airport.

 As a UX Researcher and Designer, I worked with our team to conduct user research and draw insights that informed our final product.
 I also led the design of both our beacon and mobile app prototypes, which we ultimately used to present in a final demo.